 Top Picks for Bible Study Books to Start Your Bible Education

-This Bible Study Book is written by Priscilla Shirer, a renowned Bible teacher, and is one of her many study books designed to help you discern and learn the word of God.
-This study Bible features stories and illustrations to help to understand scripture more deeply.
+This Bible Study is written by Priscilla Shirer, a renowned Bible teacher, and is one of her many study books designed to help you discern and learn the word of God.
+This study features stories and illustrations to help to understand scripture more deeply.
 It focuses on daily communication with God and sets the foundation for you to strengthen your relationship with Him.
 There are exercises that help to apply your lessons after studying.
 If you enjoy any of her books, this is a must-read for those looking to grow their relationship with God.

 - Well known author